aidanjohnson/dt7816/README.md

   ```
   screen /dev/ttyUSB0 115200
   ```
-  Login into the system with `root` as both the username and password.
+  You may have to run `sudo apt-get install screen` first.
+Log into the system with `root` as both the username and password.
 After running the command `ip ad`, we see that the Ethernet port is referred to as `eth0`.
 Run the command:
   ```
   ip ad add 10.0.0.20/24 dev eth0 valid_lft forever preferred_lft forever
   ```